e-kwsm/psi4/doc/sphinxman/source/prog_integrals.rst

 current density (remember that it changes during each iteration of the SCF) and the product will be considered during screening.
-If only coulomb-like terms are to be computed, the ``needs_exchange`` argument to the integral object constructor should be set to false, otherwise it should be true to correcly account for products of the density and integrals that contribute to exchange-like terms.
+If only coulomb-like terms are to be computed, the ``needs_exchange`` argument to the integral object constructor should be set to false, otherwise it should be true to correctly account for products of the density and integrals that contribute to exchange-like terms.